Special Programs

 Continuum of Care Rental Assistance Program

 The Continuum of Care Program was created under the McKinney Homeless Assistance Act.
 Continuum of Care is designed to promote permanent housing with supportive service to persons with disabilities coming from the streets and emergency shelters.
-Continuum of Care grants require a supportive services match equal to, or greater than, the Section 8 rental assistance award.
+Continuum of Care grants require a supportive services match equal to, or greater than, the Housing Choice Voucher (HCV) rental assistance award.

 Who is eligible?